proxyrunner/pr-networks/SECURITY/ASA/ASA.md

 # Cisco's Adaptive Security Appliance or ASA

 Cisco ASA software is one of the best and most classical firewall out there.
-To put it simply, an ASA comes out-of-the-box with everything secure, so nothing will traverse through it without a whitelist.
+To put it simply, an ASA comes out-of-the-box with everything secure and locked-down tight.
+Nothing will traverse through an out-of-the-box ASA without a whitelist being created.

+Understanding the ASA was a daunting and overwhelming task for me when I first got into networking.
+That's why I've created this guide to get started fast.

+## Getting Started on ASA

 Contrary to many popular introductory tutorials, Layer-3 connectivity can be established as long as the following criteria is met: